Jaylen Waddle Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Season Stats

+- So far this season, 22.4% of the 593 passes thrown by his team have gone Waddle's way.

-- Waddle (14 red zone targets) has been the recipient of 19.4% of his team's 72 red zone pass attempts.
+- With 14 targets in the red zone this season, Waddle has been on the receiving end of 19.4% of his team's 72 red zone pass attempts.

-- The Dolphins, who rank 24th in the NFL in points scored, have attempted a pass 59.8% of the time while opting for the ground attack 40.2% of the time.
+- The Dolphins, who rank 24th in the NFL in points scored, have dropped back to pass 59.8% of the time while running the ball 40.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Patriots.